 There’s plenty to do in Calais town in the department of Pas-de-Calais if you’re on a day trip or a visit – we’ve put together our top ten things to do in Calais for you.

-Pick up a visitor’s day pass from the tourist office to take advantage of free entry to three of the museums below and discounts to others and on transport.
+Pick up a visitor’s day pass from the tourist office to take advantage of discounts and offers (see the website for details).

 Rodin’s Bourgeois de Calais – Burghers of Calais